 Social Isolation’s Role in Breast Cancer Development and Progression

 Title: Social Modulation of PTEN in Women

-Principal Investigators: Courtney DeVries, PhD, Maryam Lustberg, MD, Cynthia Timmers, PhD
+Principal Investigators: Courtney DeVries, PhD; Maryam Lustberg, MD; and Cynthia Timmers, PhD

 Studies show that women with breast cancer who are socially isolated have worse clinical outcomes.
 This OSUCCC – James team will examine whether loneliness and isolation alter cancer-related gene activity in breast tissue.
 The study investigates a molecular mechanism by which the social environment influences breast cancer initiation and progression.
 The team hypothesizes that a tumor-suppressor gene called PTEN plays a significant role in this process.
 Information from this study could reveal potential new diagnostic, therapeutic and prognostic tools for breast cancer prevention and treatment.
 Breast tissue for this study will be obtained from women undergoing biopsy at the Stefanie Spielman Comprehensive Breast Center for possible breast cancer.

 Mental Health, Stress and the Response to Cancer Treatment